-7.40pm Kempton tips for Wednesday’s Class 5 contest raced over 1m for horses aged between three and five.
+7.40pm Kempton tips for Wednesday’s Class 3 contest raced over 1m for three-year-olds and above.
 Read on for our free betting tips, predictions and analysis.

 IN SUMMARY: This is a competitive handicap and GOSSIPING gets the vote.
 Gary Moore’s runner does well here and a 2lb drop in the weights may underestimate what he’s capable of.
 Don’t Give Up needs to improve following a disappointing run last time out, whilst Brilliant Vanguard should run a fine race in search of a four-timer.